-arbi is the hindi name for colocasia or taro roots. in this dahi wali arbi recipe, the arbi is cooked with the masala and yogurt. the spice which has a dominant aroma and flavor in this curry is carom seeds/ajwain.
+Arbi is the hindi name for colocasia or taro roots. in this dahi wali arbi recipe, the arbi is cooked with the masala and yogurt. the spice which has a dominant aroma and flavor in this curry is carom seeds/ajwain.

-the recipe can also be made without yogurt and still tastes good. when there is no yogurt, i make the recipe by adding some extra tomatoes to the arbi. below pic is of sliced arbi soaking in salted water.
+The recipe can also be made without yogurt and still tastes good. when there is no yogurt, I make the recipe by adding some extra tomatoes to the arbi.
+Below pic is of sliced arbi soaking in salted water.

-dahi wali arbi recipe details are below:
+dahi wali arbi

-- 200 or 250 gms arbi/colocasia or taro roots
+- 200 or 250 grams colocasia (arbi or taro roots)

-- ½ cup yogurt, beaten
+- ½ cup yogurt, beaten (curd or dahi)

 - 1 medium size onion, chopped finely